paolobietolini/paolobietolini/README.md

 I specialize in the gray area where **product, data, and engineering** collide.
 I don't just write code; I design systems that translate business chaos into measurable outcomes.
-The only thing I enjoy more than a complex technical problem is watching my solution put everyone else out of a job (kidding, mostly).
+The only thing I enjoy more than a complex technical problem is watching my solution actually helping solving real-world problems.

 ### What I Actually Do (And Why It Matters)